 Chocolate Pound Cake tastes like a cross between a brownie and a piece of chocolate cake.
 This rich chocolate cake is so simple but so good!

-This cake.
 This cake is just so good!

 It also has a light, shiny crust that’s similar to the top of a brownie.